 - Bad breath

 - Signs of dryness, such as cracked lips, sores or split skin at corners of mouth

 - A burning sensation in the mouth (burning tongue)

 - An infection in the mouth

 Medications are a common contributor to dry mouth syndrome.
-For example, dry mouth syndrome is a side effect of more than 400 prescription and over-the-counter medications, such as antihistamines and decongestants that are used to treat allergies and colds, antidepressants used to treat depression, and pain killers and diuretics.
+For example, it is a side effect of more than 400 prescription and over-the-counter medications, such as antihistamines and decongestants that are used to treat allergies and colds, antidepressants used to treat depression, and pain killers and diuretics.